Elon Musk’s Business Strategies: Workforce Insights and Innovation

 Each of Musk's major companies appears to have the others as major sources of talent.
 Musk has faced criticism for this "internal mobility," within his ecosystem, such as when he had Tesla employees do code reviews of Twitter software.
 However, this shared talent pool no doubt represents a strategic competitive advantage for his companies.

-How Musk’s Teams Leverage Technical Skills and Dynamic Teamwork
+Musk’s Teams: Leveraging Technical Expertise and Dynamic Teamwork

 Using Aura, we can also examine the skill composition of Musk's companies.